 Payments begin 30 to 60 days after full loan disbursement.
 (An In-School Deferment can be requested each year while the student is still attending, up to a maximum of 4 years.)
 Minimum monthly payment is $50.00.
 Loan must be repaid in 10 years.

-You will need to know your FAFSA PIN number to apply.
+parent borrower will need to know their FSA ID to apply.

 Ridgewater College recognizes that not all students will be able to meet the financial requirements of paying for an education on their own, even with the assistance of traditional financial aid resources.
 We cannot recommend a loan program or lender for you if you need to borrow additional funding, however, we can provide you with the information you will need to borrow wisely.